dev-nislam2020/User-Auth-Manager/README.md

 Django User Authentication Manager

 This is Complete user auth system.
 If you need more features you can add yourself.
-If anyone face any bug of issue in this project fixed it.
+If anyone face any bug or issue in this project fixed it.